Kowen2206/BossRush/README.md

 - ##### Feature branchs:
-	Every feature will have their own branch using the next nomenclature
+	Every feature will have their own branch using the next nomenclature, this branchs will be merge just by a pull request

-    	Feature/FeatureName
+    	FeatureFeatureName